Unrivaled reliability and highly efficient. Mitsubishi Electric Uninterruptible Power Supply systems for maximum critical infrastructure protection.

 Purpose-built and highly efficient.
 Mitsubishi Electric Cooling Systems for IT and electrical equipment.

-Edge data centers extend the speed and accessibility of your network.
-Make sure they maintain consistent uptime with Mitsubishi Electric UPS.
+Edge data centers extend the speed and accessibility of your network - Don't let your edge data center go dark.
+Make sure they maintain consistent uptime with Mitsubishi Electric Uninterruptible Power Supplies.

 Edge data centers are generally smaller facilities that live on the periphery of an IP network, extending the “edge” to provide computational resources to localized users.